-12.3 PROFESSIONAL DEVELOPMENT
+12.3 PROFESSIONAL DEVELOPMENT FUNDS AND LEAVE

 - 12.3.1 In order to maintain excellence of instruction and educational service at the University, it is recognized that there is a need for faculty to have the opportunity to participate in and pursue activities related to professional development.
-Towards this end the University shall: - a) provide each regular faculty member, upon application, a minimum of $\frac{1,000 \text{ } 1200}{1200}$ for professional development activities approved by the appropriate Academic Administrator. -
+Towards this end the University shall: - a) provide each regular faculty member, upon application, a minimum of \$1200010 for professional development activities approved by the appropriate Academic Administrator.

-Only those activities undertaken primarily for the benefit of University can be considered for non-taxable reimbursement.
+Only those activities undertaken primarily for the benefit of the University can be considered for non-taxable reimbursement.